Representation

 ![]() |

-Note that \(n(\theta,\phi)\) and \(b(\theta,\phi)\) represent the distributions of particular crystallographic axes (\({\bf m}'_i\)) depending on fabric type (A—E type).
+For orthotropic grains such as olivine, both \(n(\theta,\phi)\) and \(b(\theta,\phi)\) distributions must be tracked to represent the CPO.
+Notice: \(n\) and \(b\) represent the distributions of a particular crystallographic axes, depending on fabric type (A—E type). |

 Background

-The mass-density orientation distribution function \(\rho^{*}({\bf n},{\bf b})\) describes how grain mass is distributed in the space of possible grain orientations (Faria, 2006), where \({\bf n}\) and \({\bf b}\) are arbitrary \(n\)- and \(b\)-axes (unit vectors).
-Since \(\rho^{*}\) is taken to be normalized by the polycrystal volume, integrating \(\rho^{*}\) over all possible grain orientations recovers the mass density of the polycrystal (e.g. \(\rho=917\) kg/m\(^3\) for ice): $$ \rho = \int_{S^2} \int_{S^2} \rho^{*}({\bf n},{\bf b}) \,\mathrm{d}^2{\bf b}\, \mathrm{d}^2{\bf n} , $$ where integration is restricted to the surface of the unit sphere \(S^2\), and \(\mathrm{d}^2{\bf n}=\sin(\theta)\,\mathrm{d}{\theta}\,\mathrm{d}{\phi}\) is the infinitesimal solid angle in spherical coordinates (defined similarly for \({\bf a}\)).
+The mass-density orientation distribution function \(\rho^{*}({\bf n},{\bf b})\) describes how grain mass is distributed in the space of possible grain orientations (Faria, 2006), where \({\bf n}(\theta,\phi)\) and \({\bf b}(\theta,\phi)\) are arbitrary \(n\)- and \(b\)-axes (radial unit vectors).
+Since \(\rho^{*}\) is by definition normalized by the polycrystal volume, integrating \(\rho^{*}\) over all possible grain orientations recovers the mass density of the polycrystal (e.g., \(\rho=917\) kg/m\(^3\) for glacier ice): $$ \rho = \int_{S^2} \int_{S^2} \rho^{*}({\bf n},{\bf b}) \,\mathrm{d}^2{\bf b}\, \mathrm{d}^2{\bf n} , $$ where integration is restricted to the surface of the unit sphere \(S^2\) and \(\mathrm{d}^2{\bf n}=\sin(\theta)\,\mathrm{d}{\theta}\,\mathrm{d}{\phi}\) is the infinitesimal solid angle in spherical coordinates (similarly for \({\bf b}\)).

 Ambiguity

-Notice that defining CPOs in this way introduces some ambiguity.
+Notice that defining the CPO in this way introduces some ambiguity.
 The contribution to \(\rho^{*}({\bf n},{\bf b})\) from two grains with identical mass \(m\) and orientation is indistinguishable from a single grain with the same orientation but twice the mass, \(2m\).
-Nonetheless, how well \(\rho^{*}({\bf n},{\bf b})\) can represent CPOs should ultimately be judged by whether it contains the information necessary to calculate CPO-induced properties to some desired accuracy (say, bulk mechanical anisotropy); not by how simplified it is to disregard spatial (topological) grain information etc.
+Nonetheless, how well \(\rho^{*}({\bf n},{\bf b})\) represents a CPO should ultimately be judged by whether it contains the information necessary to calculate CPO-induced properties to some desired accuracy (say, bulk mechanical anisotropy); not by how simplified it is to disregard the spatial (topological) information of grains.

 Glacier ice

-In the case of ice, specfab treats for simplicity approximate all monocrystal properties as isotropic in the basal plane (transverse isotropy).
+In the case of ice, specfab treats for simplicity all monocrystal properties as isotropic in the basal plane (transverse isotropy).

-Let therefore \(n(\theta,\phi)\) be the corresponding distribution function of grain mass density in the space of possible \(n\)-axis (crystal \(c\)-axis) orientations:
+Let therefore \(n(\theta,\phi)\) be the corresponding normalized, marginal distribution function of the grain mass-density in the space of possible \(n\)-axis orientations (crystal \(c\)-axis orientations):

 $$

-n(\theta,\phi) = \frac{\int_{S^2} \rho^{*}({\bf n},{\bf b})\,\mathrm{d}^2{\bf b}}{\rho} ,
+n(\theta,\phi) = \frac{\int_{S^2} \rho^{*}({\bf n},{\bf b})\,\mathrm{d}^2{\bf b}}{\rho} .

 $$